ardian6/tutormanager/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This Project was created using WSL (Ubuntu 18.04) with Windows 10.
+This Project was created using WSL (Ubuntu 18.04) with Windows 10, hence the installation assumes the user uses those.

 ### Prerequisites
 This installation assumes the user has a GitHub account with a valid SSH key.